Krill: Anatomy and morphology

-Krill are decapod crustaceans and, as do all crustaceans they have a chitinous external skeleton.
-They have the standard decapod anatomy with their bodies made up of three parts: the cephalothorax is composed of the head and the thorax, which are fused, the pleon, which bears the ten swimming legs, and the tail fan.
+Krill are crustaceans and, like all crustaceans, they have a chitinous exoskeleton.
+They have anatomy similar to a standard decapod with their bodies made up of three parts: the cephalothorax is composed of the head and the thorax, which are fused, and the abdomen, which bears the ten swimming appendages, and the tail fan.
 This outer shell of krill is transparent in most species.

 Krill feature intricate compound eyes.
 Some species adapt to different lighting conditions through the use of screening pigments.

 They have two antennae and several pairs of thoracic legs called pereiopods or thoracopods, so named because they are attached to the thorax.
 Their number varies among genera and species.
 These thoracic legs include feeding legs and grooming legs.

-Krill are decapods, so all species have five pairs of swimming legs called "swimmerets", very similar to those of a lobster or freshwater crayfish.
+Krill are probably the sister clade of decapods because all species have five pairs of swimming legs called "swimmerets" in common with the latter, very similar to those of a lobster or freshwater crayfish.

+In spite of having ten swimmerets, otherwise known as pleopods, krill cannot be considered decapods.
+They lack any true ground-based legs due to all their pereiopods having been converted into grooming and auxiliary feeding legs.
+In Decapoda, there are ten functioning pereiopods, giving them their name; whereas here there are no remaining locomotive pereiopods.
+Nor are there consistently ten pereiopods at all.

 Most krill are about 1–2 cm long as adults.
 A few species grow to sizes on the order of 6–15 cm.
-The largest krill species, Thysanopoda spinicaudata, lives deep in the open ocean.
+The largest krill species, Thysanopoda cornuta, lives deep in the open ocean.
 Krill can be easily distinguished from other crustaceans such as true shrimp by their externally visible gills.

 Except for Bentheuphausia amblyops, krill are bioluminescent animals having organs called photophores that can emit light.
 The light is generated by an enzyme-catalysed chemiluminescence reaction, wherein a luciferin (a kind of pigment) is activated by a luciferase enzyme.
 Studies indicate that the luciferin of many krill species is a fluorescent tetrapyrrole similar but not identical to dinoflagellate luciferin and that the krill probably do not produce this substance themselves but acquire it as part of their diet, which contains dinoflagellates.
 Krill photophores are complex organs with lenses and focusing abilities, and can be rotated by muscles.
 The precise function of these organs is as yet unknown; possibilities include mating, social interaction or orientation and as a form of counter-illumination camouflage to compensate their shadow against overhead ambient light.